MDL0008 - ORIGAMI - TRADITIONAL MASU OR SQUARE BOX

 Step 9

-Gently bring the sides of your box into an upright position with both hands and reinforce the creases a little.
+Gently start to form the figure into a 3D shape by bringing the left and right straight sides of your box into an upright position with both hands and reinforce the creases a little.

 Step 10

-With both hands, fold the left and right corners of the box towards each other and a little towards you until they touch.
+Now, with both hands, press these small corners towards each other and a little towards you until they almost touch.

 Step 11